 Enter backup withholding.
 For example, persons who have not furnished their TIN to you are subject to withholding at a 28% rate on payments required to be reported in boxes 1, 2 (net of severance taxes), 3, 5 (to the extent paid in cash), 6, 7 (except fish purchases for cash), 8, 10, and 14.
-For more information on backup withholding, see the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+For more information on backup withholding, see part N in the 2010 General Instructions for Certain Information Returns.